PritomKarmokar/pastebin/README.md

     $ django-admin startproject pastebin .
 ```
 5. Configure the `settings.py` file with .env and postgres database configuration following the `pastebin/settings.py`
-6. Create the database accordingly and make necessary changes as your need.
+6. Create the database accordingly and make necessary changes as your need